C-RAN Zero-Forcing with Imperfect CSI: Analysis and Precode\&Quantize Feedback: Numerical Results

-Fig. \ref{FigResidualInterferenceBound_b} studies the \gls{paq} and the standard schemes for $M=4$ and $Q=8$.
-It depicts the bound of the latter scheme, as in Fig. \ref{FigResidualInterferenceBound} compared to the corresponding bound of the \gls{paq} and collates them to rates obtained via \gls{mc} (300 realizations) for \(P_{\max} = 35\) dB.
-For the standard scheme, the rate was calculated as in Fig. \ref{FigResidualInterferenceBound}, wherein the \gls{paq} scheme was also maximized over all feasible values of \(\bar Q\) (cf. Supplementary \ref{Sec:DetaliedSimulationSetup}).
-The result indicates that the \gls{paq} scheme provides a significant performance gain; that is, $\hat{\tilde R }$ is much greater than $\hat R$ for at least 250 bits.
+Fig. \ref{FigTheoreticSetupSimulation}(c) compares the \gls{paq} and the standard schemes for the same setup as Fig. \ref{FigTheoreticSetupSimulation}(b) with $P_{\max}=35$ dB; hence the black curves are the same in both figures, except of the horizontal logarithmic scale.
+We calculated the \gls{paq} rate bound using \cref{cor_P_and_Q_symmetric}, and evaluated the \gls{paq} scheme rate via \gls{mc} ($10^{4}$ channel realizations) where we maximized it also over all feasible values of \(\bar Q.\) The result indicates that the \gls{paq} scheme provides a significant performance gain; that is, $\hat{\tilde R }$ is much greater than $\hat R$ for at least 250 bits.
 Moreover, in the \gls{paq} scheme, the bound is tighter and approaches the \gls{mc} simulation way faster than the corresponding bound in the standard scheme.
-Furthermore, it becomes non-trivial only after 20 bits compared to 75 bits in the standard one.